-It is the number of independent components of joint displacements with respect to a specified set of axes.
-Kinematic indeterminacy also refered as degrees of freedom for a structure, is the number of unrestrained component of joint displacements.
+It is the number of independent components of joint displacements with respect to a set of axes.
+Kinematic indeterminacy also referred as degrees of freedom for a structure, is the number of unrestrained component of joint displacements.
 An elastic body is called a structure when a set of loads are applied the elastic body deforms and also the system is set up against the deformation.

 Kinematic indeterminacy of a structure

 If the components of the joints of a structure can not be determined by compatibility eqn. alone, it is called as kinematically indeterminate structure., i.e., number of unknown displacement components is greater than the number of equations.

 The number of eqn. is equal to the number of unknowns, which is present due to the support conditions and other factors such as the in flexible of the members.

 The value of independent components depends on the type of joint.
 The list is given below in tabular form:

 |Type of Joint||Degree of Freedom|